 The Good News

 Canada and the United States still have the most affordable housing markets in the survey, which helps identify the underlying cause.
-Cape Breton, Moncton, Rochester, Syracuse, and Pittsburg all offer accessible housing and could be particularly attractive to those who work remotely.
+Cape Breton, Nova Scotia; Moncton, New Brunswick; Rochester, New York; Syracuse, New York; and Pittsburgh all offer accessible housing and could be particularly attractive to those who work remotely.

-Successful cities with vibrant economies tend to attract workers and high-income families who drive the price of real estate up.
-However, from Hong Kong to Miami, political barriers, which restrict available land, keep markets from naturally servicing the increased demand.
+Successful cities with vibrant economies tend to attract workers and high-income families who drive up the price of real estate.
+However, from Hong Kong to Miami, political barriers—which restrict available land—keep markets from naturally servicing the increased demand.

 Faced with taxes, zoning regulations, and stringent environmental rules, developers keep building luxury homes instead of catering to less affluent families.
 Gentrification ensues and poor families look elsewhere.